 -Frances Dinkelspiel, The Daily Beast

-It is well-known that members of the board will tutor the very candidates they are supposed to be testing.
+It is well-known that the board members will tutor the very candidates they are supposed to be testing.
 This type of advocacy is part of the Master Sommelier culture.
-While on the surface this may seem innocuous, consider that this gives the beneficiaries (who are mostly male and white) a huge competitive advantage over other candidates.
+While on the surface this may seem innocuous, it gives the beneficiaries (mostly male and white) a huge competitive advantage over other candidates.

 This cronyism goes far beyond giving an unfair advantage to certain people: it has clearly encouraged outright cheating.
-It was a fluke that the fraud was exposed, and we have no way to know how long such cheating has been going on: the Court continues to stonewall any outside investigation into the scandal.
+It was a fluke that the fraud was exposed.
+The public has no way to gauge long such cheating has been going on: the Court continues to stonewall any outside investigation into the scandal.

 This is not the only issue with cronyism.
 Board members are also allowed to change the scores after the exam to benefit certain applicants.